 What To Do For Standard Collection

-What Not To Do For Standard Collection
+What To Avoid With Standard Collection